 The café counterpart to Dogpatch's Piccino restaurant, this coffee bar serves up espresso drinks and Sightglass pour-over coffees.
 The food options, like oven-hot sticky buns and house-made granola, are a step above run-of-the-mill coffee shop bites.
 The communal table and long hours (it's open until 10pm) make Piccino a great place to chill with a book and chat with some neighborhood regulars.

-This San Francisco-based coffee chain is a city staple that's perfected the art of drip coffee.
-Philz doesn't serve any lattes, cappucinnos, or espressos -- just really good coffee blends.
+This San Francisco-based chain is a city staple known for its sheer amount of coffee blends.
 All of the coffees are roasted at the chain's roasting plant in Oakland, and each blend features two to seven different beans.
-The signature order is the medium sweet with cream "Philz Way."
+The menu is categorized by dark, light, and medium roasts, and includes decaf coffee as well as speciality drinks, like the mojito iced coffee topped with mint leaves.

 Four Barrel is not only the best coffee in San Francisco, but it’s earned praise as some of the best in the country with sustainable practices and tasty beans.
 It’s all about the coffee at this Mission shop (with locations in Portola and The Mill on Divisadero), so don’t expect a laptop-friendly, camp-out-all-day vibe.
 Since 2007, Four Barrel founder Jeremy Tooker has carried the flag for light roasts, single origins, and a soundtrack dominated by vinyl instead of carefully curated Spotify playlists.